-Developing accurate reliable Computer Vision projects is a non-trivial task.
-Usually, clients come to us with a unique idea, accompanied by individual business characteristics: domain, scale, business process, and etc. So, these projects have a research nature: from the beginning, it could be unclear if the task is feasible.
+Developing accurate and reliable Computer Vision projects is a complex task.
+Clients typically come with unique ideas accompanied by specific business characteristics such as domain, scale, and business processes.
+Because of this, such projects often have a research-oriented nature — at the outset, it may be unclear whether the task is feasible.

-Faced with these challenges of data projects’ implementation, we needed a workable Computer Vision framework.
-In any case, it should deliver a result for the client: a complete digital solution, core project feature, or even a conclusion to save resources and close the project.
-So, we started looking for the most effective methodology for running Computer Vision projects and have developed the special business DIET for our clients.
+When faced with the challenges of implementing data-driven projects, organizations need a practical Computer Vision framework.
+It should always deliver a tangible outcome: a complete digital solution, a core project feature, or even a well-grounded conclusion to conserve resources and discontinue the project if necessary.
+To address these needs, a specialized methodology for managing Computer Vision projects the business DIET approach was developed.

 What is DIET, and why it’s not about nutrition?

-We studied a few approaches about how to minimize the risks of data projects (for example, CRISP-DM, Microsoft TDSP, KDD), but it was just instructions without a detailed process, examples, and lifehacks.
-We’ve combined our experience with common standards and created our own Computer Vision framework, DIET: it includes a comprehensive description of every project stage and expected outcomes.
-Now, the Exposit’s local expression «to go on a DIET» is a synonym for a thrifty and careful approach to our clients and our reputation.
+Several approaches were analyzed to minimize the risks of data projects (for example, CRISP-DM, Microsoft TDSP, KDD), but they turned out to be mostly general instructions without detailed processes, examples, or practical insights.
+Based on this, a proprietary Computer Vision framework called DIET was developed, combining real project experience with common industry standards.
+It provided a comprehensive description of every project stage and the expected outcomes.
+Within the team, the phrase “to go on a DIET” became synonymous with a careful and resource-efficient approach to both clients and reputation.

 Let’s go further and transcript it.